About the Journal

 brief history

-childhood & philosophy is a continuously published journal resulting from a partnership between nefi (center for the study of philosophy and childhood) at the state university of rio de janeiro (uerj) and the international council for philosophical research with children (icpic). childhood & philosophy has been published in brazil since its creation in 2005. it was published biannually until 2015, and starting in 2016 on a quarterly basis. in 2019, it adopted the rolling pass system: articles are published immediately once approved, and edited in a single volume that remains open until the end of the year. the full summary is published together with the last set of articles in the volume.
+childhood & philosophy is a continuously published journal resulting from a partnership between nefi (center for the study of philosophy and childhood) at the state university of rio de janeiro (uerj) and the international community for philosophical research with children (icpic). childhood & philosophy has been published in brazil since its creation in 2005. it was published biannually until 2015, and starting in 2016 on a quarterly basis. in 2019, it adopted the rolling pass system: articles are published immediately once approved, and edited in a single volume that remains open until the end of the year. the full summary is published together with the last set of articles in the volume.

 indexing sources